 If I’m out of the car for an extended period, an extra battery pack is a must, a Mophie Juice Pack Plus.
 In the car, the 5s is always charging.
 If indoors, I’ll carry a wall charger.

 After testing many different camera apps, I’ve found Squara and 6×6 work best for my approach.
 Squara for black and white and 6×6 for mostly color.
-Both apps allow for separate focus and exposure control.
+Bothapps allow for separate focus and exposure control.
 6×6 lets the user lock the exposure and focus.
-Minor photo editing is done with the Snapseed app.
+Minor photo editing is done with Snapseed, one of the many good camera apps for the iPhone.

 The technical side of photography has never interesting to me.
 I know just enough to get me in and out of trouble.
 Photography has always been what feels right and reacting to what I see.
 If I can make the camera capture how I see, it’s the right camera.
 Thinking more about the light, aesthetics, and the moment is better than thinking about the tools.